datacarpentry/stata-economics/_episodes/02-data-quality.md

 import delimited "data/WDIData.csv", varnames(1) clear
 ```
 {: .source}
-Note that we are using multiple options for the command.
+We are using multiple options for the command.
+Note that there are one fewer observations than before; the first row is now read as variable names, not as an observation.

 But since 1960, 1961, etc., are not valid variable names, these will still be called `v5` through `v64`.

 > ## Challenge